NMSSA 2018: Social Studies - Key Findings Publications

 This report is designed to provide a succinct overview of key findings from the 2018 social studies study, compare changes in student achievement since 2014, and report on contextual factors.
 The report is supplemented by a report focused on curriculum insights, a technical information report and an online interactive statistical application.
 All reports and the interactive application can be found on the NMSSA (National Monitoring Study of Student Achievement) website.

-Author(s): Educational Assessment Research Unit, University of Otago and New Zealand Council for Educational Research for the Ministry of Education.
+Author(s): Educational Assessment Research Unit, University of Otago and New Zealand Council for Educational Research.

 Date Published: December 2019